acj/Carvera_Controller/README.md

 ### Local Packaging

-The application is packaged using PyInstaller (except for iOS).
-This tool converts Python applications into a standalone executable, so it can be run on systems without requiring management of a installed Python interpreter or dependent libraries.
+The application is packaged using PyInstaller on most platforms, and using Xcode on iOS.
+PyInstaller converts Python applications into a standalone executable, so it can be run on systems without requiring management of a installed Python interpreter or dependent libraries.
 An build helper script is configured with Poetry and can be run with:

 ```bash
 poetry run python scripts/build.py --os os --version version [--no-appimage]